dialex/start-testing/docs/toolbox/dev-methodologies.md

 >
 > — [Liz Keogh](https://lizkeogh.com/2014/01/22/using-bdd-with-legacy-systems/)

-Each feature is captured as a "story".
+Each feature is captured as a **story**.
 Stories are descriptions of [requirements](/concepts/requirements.md) and their business benefits.
 They use a language agreed and understood by everyone — product owner, developer and tester.
 It includes a set of acceptance criteria, a list of statements that must be true to declare the story "done".

 > This will likely be an iterative process.
 The stakeholder will have an idea of what they want but will not know how much work will be involved.
 With the help of the technical and testing experts, they will understand the cost/benefit of each scenario and make a judgement about whether they want it.
 >
 > — [Dan North](https://dannorth.net/whats-in-a-story/)

 To describe a story we need words.
 If we use words from a natural language (like English) then anyone will be able to read it, but without some structure everyone's writing style would affect the readability of the story.
-To avoid that, some rules were introduced and that's how the Gherkin language was born, also known as the Given-When-Then syntax.
+To avoid that, some rules were introduced and that's how the **Gherkin language** was born, also known as the Given-When-Then syntax.

 > If you look up anything around BDD, you're likely to find conversation, collaboration, scenarios and examples at its core, together with suggestions for how to automate them.
 If you look further, you'll find Three Amigos and the Gherkin syntax and Cucumber (…) and a host of other tools.
 >